rkaiser0324/CakePress/README.md

     Allow from all
 </Directory>
 ```

-- Enable URL rewriting on both your WORDPRESS_ROOT and CAKEPHP_ROOT
+* Enable URL rewriting on both your WORDPRESS_ROOT and CAKEPHP_ROOT
-- Bounce Apache
+* Bounce Apache

 ## Usage

-After configuration, your CakePHP app is available as-is at `http://wordpressserver/app/`, so you can do stuff like this in your CakePHP app:
+After configuration, your CakePHP app is available at `http://wordpressserver/app/`.
+You can do stuff like this in your CakePHP controller:
 ```php

     function beforeFilter() {